-The connection between operator growth, information scrambling, and the out-of-time-order correlator (OTOC) is well-known \cite{Sekino:2008he,Maldacena:2015waa,Shenker:2013pqa}.
-In this work we add a novel and suprising object to this list of quantum chaos diagnostics: the {\it in-time-order} four-point correlation function (TOC) of pairwise identical boosted operators.
-This arises naturally as the self-overlap of the two-shockwave state.
-Naively, the TOC's time-dependence is trivial; however, its decomposition into irreducible components turns out to give access to time-dependent scrambling behavior normally associated with the OTOC.
+The connection between operator growth, information scrambling, and the out-of-time-order correlator (OTOC) is well known \cite{Sekino:2008he,Maldacena:2015waa,Shenker:2013pqa}.
+In this work we add a novel and surprising object to this list of quantum chaos diagnostics: the {\it in-time-order} four-point correlation function (TOC) of pairwise identical boosted operators.
+This arises naturally as the self-overlap of the two-shock-wave state.
+Naively, the TOC's time dependence is trivial; however, its decomposition into irreducible components turns out to give access to time dependent scrambling behavior normally associated with the OTOC.